-Thelma had also a strong impact on students.
+Thelma had a strong impact on students.
 This was partly due to her close association with Professor DeFord, her stern and frank presence as an information gatekeeper, and the many ways she worked to make the lives of students better, partly by fighting for resources for them.
-It is even rumored that Thelma personally subscribed to Playboy for the students, to provide them with some diversion from their labors at the New Book Shelf.
-If so, it may just have been brilliant marketing.
 In the years before and after her death, visiting alumni, many of whom had been very successful in business, spoke fondly of Thelma, and her impact on their education.
 This helped draw backing for the endowments that help support the collections today.

-Martin Smith was recruited in October of 1974.
+Martin Smith arrived in October 1974.
 He had his MLS from Maryland, and came from the USGS Reston library.
 He left in December 1981 to return to the Smithsonian Air and Space Museum, where he worked until his retirement.

-Chestalene Pintozzi was the unit's Library Assistant under Martin, and completed her MLS from the University of Texas School of Library and Information Science.
-She was promoted to the Librarian's position in January of 1982 and stayed until August of 1984.
-Later she went to the University of Arizona Library, where she was Science and Engineering Librarian and later Director of Project Management and Assessment.
+Chestalene Pintozzi was the unit's Library Assistant under Smith, and completed her MLS from the University of Texas School of Library and Information Science.
+She was promoted to the Librarian's position in January of 1982 and stayed until August 1984.
+After 1989 she was at the University of Arizona Library.

-During this 12 year period (1972-84), the Geology Library was suffering from serious space problems.
-There was no high density storage facility yet, the 'backroom' space was filled to capacity with Bureau surplus materials and unprocessed gifts (which some viewed as dangerous, due to concerns with floor loading).
-It was a struggle to find resources for new services like GeoRef searching (done at the time at very high cost with a tele-type style machine and a 300-baud phone modem and thermal printer).
-Everyone was frustrated about some aspect of operations - there was no automated circulation yet, copiers were inadequate and took up too much space, there was no common catalog for the whole library system online, so a great deal of time was wasted walking from unit to unit, or searching in the main library catalog.
-There was also a student population boom in this period, and space was very a contentious issue.
-Nevertheless change was coming - by 1984, the Bureau was moving to its new facility, branch materials were being coded for automated circulation and the computer system and catalog were being extended to branch circulation desks, the endowment monies were beginning to make a difference in purchasing options, and the promise of even better computing systems was on the horizon.
+During this twelve-year period (1972-84), the Geology Library was suffering from serious space problems.
+The 'backroom' space was filled to capacity with Bureau surplus materials and unprocessed gifts (which some viewed as dangerous, due to concerns with floor loading).
+It was a struggle to find resources for new services like GeoRef searching (done at the time at very high cost with a teletype style machine and a 300-baud phone modem and thermal printer).
+Book circulation was not yet automated; copiers were inadequate and took up too much space; and there was no online catalog for the whole library system, so a great deal of time was wasted walking from unit to unit, or searching in the main library catalog.
+There was also a student population boom in this period.
+Nevertheless change was coming - by 1984, the Bureau was moving to its new facility, branch materials were being coded for automated circulation and the computer system and catalog were being extended to branch circulation desks.
+Endowment monies were beginning to make a difference in purchasing options, and the promise of even better computing systems was on the horizon.

 Dennis Trombatore arrived in July 1985 from the University of Georgia, with an MLS from Louisiana State University.
 He was the beneficiary of many of these developments, and the pace of change began to accelerate.
 Dennis served in this position for 35 years, longer than any other incumbent, until his death in 2020.